Urban-Analytics/INTEGRATE/llm/python/Embeddings/CLIP/WithClustering/ReadMe.md

 # Street-Level Image Embeddings & Deprivation Analysis

-Code for testing whether deprivation can be predicted using Google street view imagery.
+This repository contains code for testing whether area-level deprivation can be predicted from Google Street View imagery using image embeddings.

+The workflow combines large-scale image sampling, CLIP-based feature extraction, spatial aggregation, and supervised modelling to examine relationships between visual characteristics of neighbourhoods and the UK Index of Multiple Deprivation (IMD).

 ## Overview